nguyenthanhan/nguyenthanhan/README.md

 # 👋 Hi, I'm Heimer

-💻 I write code, drink coconut, and sometimes the code even works.
+💻 I write code, drink matcha, and sometimes the code even works.

 ## 😄 Daily Quotes 😄

-_**I have only one yardstick by which I test every major problem - and that yardstick is: Is it good for America?**_
+_**I'm lucky that my real-life Mom has both a great sense of humor about herself and an amazing ability to slip into complete denial if the subject matter gets a little too close to home.**_

-Dwight D. Eisenhower
+Cathy Guisewite